What Do You Do When All This Happens?

 And that’s what I’ll do.

-(Feel free to share this if you know someone else it might speak to.)
+Feel free to share this if you know someone else who might need to hear this.